SabaaN/HMS-DSA-/README.md

 # HOSPITAL MANAGEMENT SYSTEM JAVA
 A management system project to practice and implement some of the DSA concepts.
-Java swing for ui
+Java swing